Sec-Butylamine

 sec-Butylamine is an organic chemical compound (specifically, an amine) with the formula CH_{3}CH_{2}CH(NH_{2})CH_{3}.
-It is a colorless liquid. sec-Butylamine is one of the four isomeric amines of butane, the others being n-butylamine, tert-butylamine, and isobutylamine. sec-Butylamine is chiral and therefore can exist in either of two enantiomeric forms.
+It is a colorless liquid. sec-Butylamine is one of the four isomeric amines of butane, the others being n-butylamine, tert-butylamine, and isobutylamine. sec-Butylamine is chiral, this simplest chiral amine, in fact.
+The compounds has been resolved into individual enantiomers by formation of the diastereomeric tartrate salts.

 sec-Butylamine is used in the production of some pesticides.

 Bromacil, a commercial herbicide, is produced from sec-butylamine.

 Safety

 The (rat) for primary alkylamines is on the order of 100 – 1,000 mg/kg.